henrik/octopress/source/_posts/2013-02-12-waiting-on-non-dom-ajax-in-capybara.markdown

   - Ajax
 ---

-The [Capybara](https://github.com/jnicklas/capybara) testing library has [built-in functionality for waiting on asynchronous (Ajax) JavaScript](https://github.com/jnicklas/capybara#asynchronous-javascript-ajax-and-friends).
+The [Capybara](https://github.com/jnicklas/capybara) testing library has [built-in functionality for waiting on asynchronous JavaScript (Ajax)](https://github.com/jnicklas/capybara#asynchronous-javascript-ajax-and-friends).

 For example, this works: